pombreda/lepl/doc-src/intro-4.rst

 Here, not only do we get a short match first, but we also get 5 different matches when we force the entire input to be matched.
-If you look at those matches in detail you'll see that they are all logically equivalent, correpsonding to the different ways you can divide up an expression like "1+2+3" --- as "(1+2)+3" or "1+(2+3)".
+If you look at those matches in detail you'll see that they are all logically equivalent, corresponding to the different ways you can divide up an expression like "1+2+3" --- as "(1+2)+3" or "1+(2+3)".

 A rough rule of thumb to help avoid this case is to avoid expressions where